 - Access to special trainings sponsored by LDF and the National Academy of Sciences.

 In return, Scholars commit to practicing civil rights law in pursuit of racial justice in the South for at least eight years following the conclusion of their fellowship.
-Students beginning law school in the 2021 academic year are eligible to apply.
-The deadline is February 16.

 To learn more about the MMSP and/or apply, visit: MarshallMotleyScholars.o….